Joseph-Swift/Joseph-Swift.github.io/_posts/2023-01-08-XcodeShortCut.md

 # Commenting
 Command + /

-/* This is a multople
+/* This is a multiple
  line comment*/